 A Typical Day of Taimen Fly Fishing

 It’s a great routine balancing intense fishing with a relaxed river pace.
 Every morning after breakfast we grab our fly rods, walk about twenty steps to the river, jump into a drift boat, and head downstream.
 While we’re fishing, the camp staff transport all of our gear to the next camp.
 Every evening, when you drift into the next stream-side taimen camp, your bags are waiting in your ger or tipi.
-The bed is made and the fire is lit.
+The bed is made and the shower water is hot.
 Cocktails at sunset with dinner to follow.
 After a fun night in a super comfortable camp, it’s up in the morning to go explore entirely new waters.

 June – October Fly Fishing Season